Rudd-O/saltstack-automation/formulas/nextcloud/README.md

 * Running the OCC command to change settings, or making administrative settings changes in the UI, causes some settings which this formula sets up to be erased.
 I'm working on a solution to this issue.
+For now, the settings chunk is disabled.